usama-ayaz/python-battleship/README.md

 Profit Tools.
 It's recommended you read all the instructions before you start the exercise.

-The exercise will be timed to 24 hours to be completed by the submission of a pull request with the answer.
-The timer will start when you gain access to the repo.
+The exercise will be timed to 24 hours starting at the time you gain access to the repo.
+The solution should be submitted through a pull request into the repo.

-## Submission Process
+## The Goal

-You should clone or fork the repo to get started.
-You should create a branch for your response, and submit the solution by creating a pull request.
-Submitting your response directly to master (if you have write access) will immediately disqualify you.
+The goal of this exercise is to evaluate your object oriented programming skills.
+The solution should have an adequate object oriented design, and demonstrate good separation of concerns.

+There are tests setup to validate the requirements of the exercise.
+Below, there are instructions on how to run them, in case you want to validate your work before submitting the exercise.

+The results from these tests are not the main factor to evaluate the solution.
+Instead, the code implementation and design will be evaluated, but it doesn't hurt that the tests pass.

+Unit tests are an important factor for our projects.
+Writting unit tests for the solution is a big plus.
+The unit tests should be written in the `test` folder, and can be executed using the `bolt ut` command.

+You can run the unit tests and have them monitor changes using the `bolt ct` command.
+The tests will be executed every time changes are saved.

 ## Setup the Development Environment